-The Purpose and Value of the Hreflang Tag
+What is the Purpose and Value of the Hreflang Tag?

 The hrefLang tag is used to tell Google the language that you are using on a specific page.
 This helps Google return results to users that are most likely to match their needs, based upon their location.
 For example, if you wanted to create a French version of your website, then you would include hreflang=”fr”.
 Google would then know to show this version of the website when displaying results to a customer in a French speaking country.

 You can also use the tag to specify regions where the content has been localized for the audience.
 For example, if you had Spanish content that was localized for Spain, you would include hreflang=”es-es”, while Spanish content for Mexico would be written hreflang=”es-mx”.

 With the hreflang tag, you are able to create localized pages for different languages and locations to get the correct information into your customers hands.
 If you have separate offerings for customers in Spain versus Argentina, you need to have a way to let Google know which site is for which country.